 All denominations of banknotes weren’t in real circulation in Barbados until after the island’s Independence in 1966.

 Did you know?
-The 1 dollar note was never issued again and in 1980, the 2 dollar note was introduced, instead.
+The 1 dollar note was never reissued, and in 1980, the 2 dollar note was introduced instead?

 On 2 May 2013, the CBB issued a new series of Barbadian banknotes, with a more modern design and color scheme.